 Guide to College and Career Academies

-In the 2021-22 school year, 8th-grade students attending DCPS schools will receive a personalized Guide to College and Career Academies.
+Beginning in school year 2021-22, all DCPS 8th grade students will receive a personalized Guide to College and Career Academies.
 This guide shares information about the NAF College and Career Academies available at the student’s in-boundary school and high schools across DCPS.

 Read more about the Guide to College and Career Academies.
-If your middle school does not currently offer CTE courses and is interested in CTE programming, please contact the Director, Career Technology Education Programs, Clifton Martin.
+If your middle school does not currently offer CTE courses and is interested in CTE programming, please contact the Director, Career Preparedness Programs, Crystal Smith.
 The CTE department is eager to collaborate with schools to expand CTE opportunities to students.